Commodity-specific triads in the Dutch inter-industry production network: Results

-\section{Network Randomization Methods}
+\subsection{Network randomization methods}

-The main goal of Network Randomization methods is the generation of a statistical ensemble of networks, which are maximally random given available data.
-In our case, we randomize each product layer of our industry-multilayer network separately using Maximum-Entropy methods which give the best insurance of unbiasedness with respect to missing data, as proven by independent testing~\cite{anand_missing_2018,lebacher_in_2019, RAMADIAH2020103817,mazzarisi_methods_2017}.
-Statistical measures of interest are then extracted as ensemble averages.
+The main goal of Network randomization methods is the generation of a statistical ensemble of networks, which are maximally random given available data.
+In our case, we randomize each product layer of our industry-multilayer network separately using Maximum-Entropy methods.
 The available data - encoded as constraints in the Entropy maximization - consists of the supplier's(user's) tendency to supply(use) a specific commodity and its output(input).
 The obtained statistical ensemble of networks represents the possible realizations of the system taking into account suppliers' and users' tendencies.
-If the empirical networks' statistics show significant deviations from the model-induced ensemble averages, they are a sign of higher-order correlations not explained by the structural constraints.

-Reliable data is available for $187$ commodity groups and not for the totality of specific commodities, implying that a commodity group can contain distinct, but similar, specific products.
-A supplier of one of the products belonging to the group can be simultaneously a user of a different product in the same group, leading to possible reciprocated links among industries in the commodity group layer.
-This leads us, in Sec.~\ref{Sec_Binary_Null_Models}, to also treat models that encode not only the tendencies to supply and use but also the tendency to reciprocate their supply/use relationship in the single commodity group.
-Finally, in Sec.~\ref{Sec_Conditional_Weighted_Null_Models}, we employ models to predict the expected trade volumes among industries in their usual declination or distinguish them according to the reciprocal nature of the corresponding links.
+After the generation of the synthetic ensemble of networks it is possible to extract metrics of interest as ensemble averages.